microsoft/automatic-rule-induction/README.md

 # Automatic Rule Induction

-This repo contains an implementation of the Automatic Rule Induction framework presented in "[Automatic Rule Induction for Efficient Semi-Supervised Learning
+This repo contains an implementation of the Automatic Rule Induction (ARI) framework as presented in "[Automatic Rule Induction for Efficient Semi-Supervised Learning
 ](https://arxiv.org/pdf/2205.09067.pdf)"

 This repo builds off of the [Wrench](https://github.com/JieyuZ2/wrench) weak supervision benchmark.